SkylineCommunications/dataminer-docs/develop/devguide/Connector/ImpactOfProtocolChanges/ProtocolChanges/ChangeDCF.md

 - Do not use a workaround to disable interfaces unless absolutely necessary.

   - A software task was created to make it possible to disable DCF interfaces ([task 62899](https://collaboration.dataminer.services/task/62899)).
-Once this new feature is available, there will be no more reason to consider adding DCF as a breaking change since we will be able to fully disable it by default when desired.
+Once this new feature is available, there will be no more reason to consider adding DCF to be a breaking change, as it will be possible to fully disable it by default when desired.

 ### DCF interface changes